arcus-azure/arcus/.github/ISSUE_TEMPLATE/blogpost-proposal.md

 ---

-**What is the goal of the blog post**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

 **Describe the post outline you'd like**
 A clear and concise description of what you want to see get covered.